Zenker Fixative, Modified, Zinc Chloride

 METHOD:

-Fixation: Recommended fixation time is a minimum of 2 to 4 hours, depending upon tissue size and type.
+Fixation: Recommended fixation is a minimum of 2 to 4 hours, depending upon tissue size and type.

 Solutions: All solutions are manufactured by Newcomer Supply, Inc.